ngyxntthaoo/ngyxntthaoo/README.md

 # Hi, I'm Thao! 👋

 ##  👩🏻‍💻 About Me
-My major is mainly focuses on Software Testing and Business Analyst.
+My major is mainly focuses on Software Testing (Manual & Automation)